Acromelanism

-A cat with seal (black) point coloration.
+A domestic shorthair cat with seal (black) point colouration.

 Acromelanism is a genetic condition that results in pigmentation being affected by temperature.
-Generally it creates a colorpoint pattern where the main body is light while the colder parts such as legs and ears are dark.
-It is commonly known for the coloration of Siamese and related breeds of cat, but can be found in many other species including dogs, rabbits, rats, mice, guinea pigs, minks, and gerbils.
-It is a specific type of point coloration, as the extremities of an animal are a different color to the rest of the body.
+Generally it creates a colourpoint pattern where the main body is light while the colder parts such as legs and ears are dark.
+It is commonly known for the colouration of Siamese, and other colourpoint cats, but can be found in many other species including dogs, rabbits, rats, mice, guinea pigs, minks, and gerbils.
+It is a specific type of point colouration, as the extremities of an animal are a different colour to the rest of the body.

 Description

-Colorpoint patterns are where the extremities (paws, face, ears and tail) of the animal are colored differently compared to the rest of the body.
-The areas with different color may be referred as 'points' or being 'pointed'.
-Color can spread to the rest of the body, but is concentrated on the extremities.
+Colourpoint patterns are where the extremities (paws, face, ears and tail) of the animal are coloured differently compared to the rest of the body.
+The areas with different colour may be referred as 'points' or being 'pointed'.
+Colour can spread to the rest of the body, but is concentrated on the extremities.

-Colorpoint patterns occur due to acromelanism, which is a type of partial albinism where pigmentation is affected by temperature.
+Colourpoint patterns occur due to acromelanism, which is a type of partial albinism where pigmentation is affected by temperature.
 Cold temperatures trigger pigment development while warm temperatures decrease pigment development.
 The extremities are colder than the rest of the body which is why they darken.

 C Locus in Mammals

 The C locus in mammals is most often associated with the TYR gene, which controls the production of the tyrosinase enzyme that produces melanin.

-The color point allele is at the C locus, where some forms of typical albinism are also located.
+The colour point allele is at the C locus, where some forms of typical albinism are also located.
 Point is recessive for all animals.
-In cats, two copies of cs, one from each parent, are needed for points to be expressed.
+In cats, two copies of c^{s}, one from each parent, are needed for points to be expressed.